OpenCyphal/public_regulated_data_types/README.md

 From    | To        | Purpose
 --------|-----------|------------------------------------------------
 0       | 127       | Unregulated identifiers
-256     | 319       | Non-standard (vendor-specific) regulated identifiers
+256     | 319       | Non-standard regulated identifiers
-384     | 511       | Standard regulated identifiers
+384     | 511       | Standard regulated identifiers (namespace `uavcan`)

 ## Standard data types

+The standard data types are contained in the namespace `uavcan`.

 ### Standard fixed identifier allocation